 The Chicago Bears were named in honor of the Chicago Cubs, who let the fledgling pro football team play at Wrigley Field starting in the 1920s.
 The Bears’ colors are based on the blue and orange of the University of Illinois, the alma mater of team founder, first owner, player, and longtime coach “Papa Bear” George Stanley Halas, whose initials “GSH” adorn the left arm of the Bears’ uniforms to this day.

 The innovative design of the Sears / Willis Tower, consisting of frames welded into nine vertical tubes staggered to stop at different heights, was inspired by the pattern of cigarettes pushed unevenly out of a pack.

 Heard stories of political deals made in “smoke-filled rooms”?
 The room which birthed the term was a suite in Chicago’s Blackstone Hotel.
 There, in 1920, Senator Warren G. Harding was chosen as the Republican presidential nominee out of many closely-matched candidates at a deadlocked convention.
-He was the “compromise” candidate chosen after ten ballots after first getting only 7% of initial votes.
+He was the “compromise” candidate chosen after ten ballots though he got only 7% of initial votes.

 The 3-letter airport code of O’Hare Airport is “ORD” because it was first known as Orchard Field.

 Of all of the world’s rivers, only the Chicago River runs backwards.
 Prior to 1900, it drained into Lake Michigan, but the flow was reversed through a massive engineering project to carry all that urban sewage and slaughterhouse waste away from the city rather than into its natural source of drinking water.

 The city’s name first appeared in print over 330 years ago as “Chigagou,” a native word typically translated as “wild onion,” “onion field,” “wild garlic,” or “wild leek,” as to describe a leek species found in Chicago River watershed.